OrderN/CONQUEST-release/docs/CONQUEST-manual/convergence.rst

 Brillouin Zone
 --------------

 The K-points mesh also needs the convergence test for every property need to be studied.
 So, it can again be performed by increasing the mesh-points in each direction until you see no changes in that structural or energetic property, say energy convergence.
-The good starting point can be ``2 2 2`` for every direction.
-So modify:
+So, modify:

  ::